joeinnes/sk-blog/src/content/lapsang-souchong.md

 featured_image: /media/uploads/cup_shots_lapsang_souchong_2000x.webp
 title_overlays_featured_image: false
 page_bg: ''
-excerpt: An homage to a delicious smoked tea that tastes of autumn.
+excerpt: An homage to a delicious, robust, smoked tea with a taste that tells tales of autumn evenings.
 ---

 My order from the British Store arrived today, with, amongst other things, 3 boxes of Lapsang Souchong tea.
 I first came across lapsang souchong as in ingredient in a smoked duck dish a friend of mine cooked for Masterchef while I was at university, and I was fortunate enough to have been a guinea pig.
 She didn't win, but the dish was delicious, and I was grateful to have been allowed to help her practice.